Home

 Chief Justice John Roberts wrote the 6-3 resolution.
 Justice Elena Kagan wrote the dissent for her liberal colleagues, Justice Stephen Breyer and Justice Sonia Sotomayor.

-Roberts concluded that the "provision burdens core political speech without correct justification."
+Roberts concluded that the "provision burdens core political speech without proper justification."

-Kavanaugh echoed a decrease court opinion that went in favor of Cruz.
+Kavanaugh echoed a decrease court docket opinion that went in favor of Cruz.

-"Such expressive acts are burdened when a candidate is inhibited from making a private loan, or incurring one, out of concern that she will be left holding the bag on any unpaid campaign debt," the ruling added.
+"Such expressive acts are burdened when a candidate is inhibited from making a personal loan, or incurring one, out of concern that she will be left holding the bag on any unpaid campaign debt," the ruling added.

 Biden administration and campaign finance watchdogs supported limits